Homenaje a Violeta Parra

 Homenaje a Violeta Parra is an album by Argentine singer Mercedes Sosa.
 It was released in 1971 on the Philips Argentina label.
-The album consists of songs written by Chilean singer-songwriter Violeta Parra who died in 1967.
+The album consists of songs written by singer-songwriter pioneer in the Nueva canción chilena idiom, Violeta Parra, who died in 1967.

 In 2015, it was selected by Billboard magazine as one of the "50 Essential Latin Albums of the Last 50 Years".